gzenkner/Alpha/README.md

 Python 3.11.1

-It is possible to execute the solution.exe file located under dist.
+It is possible to execute the solution.exe
 ## example: run solution.exe in command

     solution.exe test_file_1.txt